purcelba/jekyll-now/Neuroscience.md

 ___

-I developed a new computational model to understand how the brain flexibly changes the decision strategy in a dynamic environment.
-When our choices produce errors, we need to decide whether the mistake was the result of poor information or a bad strategy - i.e, am I making the wrong moves or am I just being dealt bad hands?
-To optimally decide when the strategy must change, we should treat negative outcomes as evidence that for a bad strategy and weight it by our choice confidence.
-I developed a model that showed how the brain could use simple computations to implement this approach.
-I tested the models behavioral predictions with a  human psychophysics experiment.
+I developed a new computational model to understand flexible decision making in a dynamic environments.
+In a changing environment, we must decide whether errors result from poor choices or a changes in the underlying environment.
+The Bayes optimal solution to this task is to treat negative outcomes as evidence that for a change of environment and to weight that evidence by the confidence in our choice.
+I developed a model that showed how humans can approximate the optimal solution to detect changes in the environment and developed a  human psychophysics experiment to test the model predictions.
 I show that the model accurately predicts human behavior and quantitatively outperforms plausible alternatives.
 I am currently conducting experiments in non-human primates to test the models predictions about neural mechanisms.

 ![Figure 4]({{ site.baseurl }}/images/cngenv.png "Changing environment."){: .center-image }
 <p align="center">